FTcode/Pushy/README.md

 # Pushy
 Pushy is an esoteric programming language.
-The name comes from its data structure, two LIFO stacks, on which one "pushes" operands for different operations.
+The name comes from its data structure, two [LIFO stacks](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)), on which one "pushes" operands for different operations.
 Although it was not designed for [code golf](https://en.wikipedia.org/wiki/Code_golf), its tokenized syntax and range of builtins often result in rather concise code.

 To run a pushy script, download both scripts in this git and use the command-line syntax: `$ pushy <source-file> [input]`.